zephinzer/zscripts/README.md

 `-Pui, --host-port-ui`: Specifies the port which will be host can expect to find the Sonarqube UI.
 Defaults to `9000`.

-`-Psv, --host-port-server`: Specifies the port which will be host can expect to find the Sonarqube server.
+`-Pdb, --host-port-db`: Specifies the port which will be host can expect to find the Sonarqube database.
 Defaults to `9092`.